Berry College Groups Traveling Abroad

 - share the group insurance policy with the students (right hand column)

 - take copies of the health/emergency form on the program; copies can be made by the leader or IP, according to the wishes of the leader.

 - bring passports or copies of the photo page to IP to be scanned; passports/copies will be returned to leader

 - order insurance for the group and charge appropriate account

 - register group with US Department of State’s Smart Traveler Enrollment Program

 - provide copy of crisis plan and incident report form to group leader(s)

 - provide additional health & safety, cultural or other information if requested

-Depending on the purpose of travel, insurance cost will be $1 or $2 per day.
+Depending on the purpose of travel, insurance cost will be approximately $1.50 per day plus $9.85 per trip per student.
 If students need to deposit payments, create an OT account so your payments can be made out of this.
-Contact Sandra Earwood in the Business and Finance Office (ext.
+Contact Carol Story in the Business and Finance Office (ext.
 1727), to create this “Other Charges” account.
-You'll need to provide her with a campus box numbers to send the statements.
+You'll need to provide her with a campus box number to send the statements.